-Skin sensitivity - it is likely that your child's skin in the treatment area will be more sensitive.
-Good protection in the form of a hat and total sun block should be used.
+Skin sensitivity - it is likely that your child's skin in the treatment area will always be more sensitive.
+Good protection with total sun block, (minimum of SPF 30), should be used.

 Radiation-induced tumours - there is always the risk that being exposed to radiation may in the future cause a new tumour within the treatment area.
 Your doctor will discuss this with you.